zie87/zie87.github.io/_posts/2023-07-29-type-erasure-nonowning.md

 In this post, I want to describe one of my favorite type erasures: a non owning type erasure with manual virtual dispatch.
-It sounds like quite a mouthful, but in general, it is only some optimization over the polymorphic type, which brings additional advantages.
+It sounds like quite a mouthful, but in general, it is only some optimization over the [polymorphic type][5], which brings additional advantages.

 > This is the third post in a series about type erasures: